fabricix/MPM-Geomechanics/manual/intro-and-compiling.md

 ## CMake Compilation

-See the [Cmake Compilation Manual](../build/CMake/cmake-compilation-manual.md#windows-instructions) for more information on compiling with CMake.
+See the [Cmake Compilation Manual](@ref cmake_compilation_manual) for more information on compiling with CMake and Windows.

 ## Visual Studio Solution